Note: see session law sections for effective dates.

 (3) the number of layoffs that would have occurred absent the employer's ability to participate in a shared work plan;

-(4) a certified statement that each participating employee was first hired by the employer at least one year before the proposed shared work plan is submitted and is not a seasonal, temporary, or intermittent worker;
+(4) a certified statement that each participating employee was first hired by the employer at least three months before the proposed shared work plan is submitted and is not a seasonal, temporary, or intermittent worker;

 (5) the hours of work each participating employee will work each week for the duration of the shared work plan, which must be at least 50 percent of the normal weekly hours but no more than 80 percent of the normal weekly hours, except that the plan may provide for a uniform vacation shutdown of up to two weeks;